There’s nothing like the beginning of a New Year to focus your mind on getting around to reviewing your money matters.

 - By the end of the month those who are required to fill out a self-assessment tax return – which includes the self-employed, high earners and those with income not taxed at source – must file and sign their online return.

-- Deadline for Capital Gains tax payment on any assets including investments (but excluding residential) sold in 2021/22 tax year.
+- Deadline for Capital Gains Tax payments on any assets including investments (but excluding residential property) sold in the 2022/23 tax year.

 5th – End of tax year

-- Investors have until 5th April to use up their ISA allowance – if you don’t use it, you lose it.
-You can pay into a stocks and shares ISA and hold it as cash if you don’t want to make a rushed decision on where to invest it.
+- Investors have until 5th April to use up their £20,000 ISA allowance – if you don’t use it, you lose it.
 Be sure to check the cut off times if you’re likely to leave it until the last day.
-Better still, don’t leave it until the last minute – put a note in your diary in the new year to sort out in advance – perhaps on a quiet January weekend.
+Better still, don’t leave it until the last minute – put a note in your diary in the new year to sort out in advance.

 - The end of the tax year is also the date by which you should use up your annual pensions allowance.
-In the 2022-23 tax year, you can receive tax relief on up to £40,000 of pension contributions each year (or 100% of your earnings, or minimums of £3,600 if earnings are lower), whichever is lower.
-Please note, that in the 2023-24 tax year, tax relief on pension contributions rises to £60,000 each year (or 100% of your earnings, or minimums of £3,600 if earnings are lower).
+In the 2024-25 tax year, you can receive tax relief on up to £60,000 of pension contributions each year (or 100% of your earnings, or minimum of £3,600 if earnings are lower), whichever is lower.
+Lower allowances may apply if you have already started drawing a pension, or if you are a higher earner with income plus pension contributions that total more than £260,000.

-- Capital gains tax-free allowances are shrinking in the next tax year so it’s worth considering the timing of any capital gains you might be making.
+- The capital gains tax allowance is shrinking from £6,000 to £3,000 from 6th April, when the new tax year begins.
+It’s worth considering the timing of any capital gains you might be making so you can utilise this year’s higher allowance.

 6th – Start of new tax year

-- Early bird ISA investors can benefit from having money invested as potential growth over the next 12 months could provide a valuable boost to your portfolio.
+- Early bird ISA investors can benefit from investing at the start of the tax year as potential compound growth over the next 12 months could provide a valuable boost to your portfolio.

-- While most people don’t have £20,000 waiting in the wings to be invested in an ISA, the good news is that you can still benefit from compounding returns by investing amounts regularly as soon as the tax year starts.
+- While most people don’t have £20,000 waiting in the wings to be invested in an ISA, the good news is that you can still benefit from compounding returns by investing smaller amounts regularly, as soon as the tax year starts.

 - Investors who hold money in funds or shares outside a pension or an ISA will face a greater tax burden from now, which is a reminder of the value of ISAs in protecting investors from having to consider CGT or dividend tax.